The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 At a glance

-The Levorg is not a cheap car to buy, not least because it only comes with four-wheel drive and a CVT transmission, both of which cost money.
-Company car drivers won’t exactly be queueing around the block to get their hands on a Levorg, either, because the official CO2 emissions of 164g/km will mean very hefty tax bills.
-The official fuel economy figure of 39.8mpg is just as disappointing, especially when you consider the lukewarm performance on offer.
-A Ford Focus ST Estate does better on efficiency, plus it’s much faster and costs less to buy.
+The Levorg is not a cheap car to buy, not least because it only comes with four-wheel drive and an automatic transmission, both of which cost money.
+Company drivers won’t exactly be queueing around the block to get their hands on a Levorg, either, given the CO2 figure will mean very hefty tax bills.
+Fuel economy is just as disappointing, especially when you consider the lukewarm performance on offer.

 Subaru’s cars are renowned for their ruggedness and durability, and that’s reflected in the firm’s strong showing in the Warranty Direct Reliability Index.
 The company sits comfortably in the top half of the study’s manufacturer standings, although there’s no data on the Levorg itself.
-For even more peace of mind, the car is covered by a five-year/100,000-mile warranty, which is generous compared with the cover you get on most cars.
+For even more peace of mind, the car is covered by a generous five-year/100,000-mile warranty.

-The Levorg has a very impressive roster of safety kit, and even better, it all comes in the standard equipment list.
+The Levorg has a very impressive roster of safety kit, and even better, it’s all standard.
 That includes seven airbags, including one to protect the driver’s knees, along with a stability control system and active torque vectoring to support the car’s permanent four-wheel drive.
-You also get a high-beam assistant as standard, along with a suite of rear detection technologies that includes lane change assist, blind spot detection and rear cross traffic alert (which detects approaching cars when you’re reversing out of a parking space).
-The only thing that’s really missing is an autonomous city braking system; but, even without it, the car earned a maximum five-star safety rating from Euro NCAP.
+You also get a high-beam assistant as standard, along with a suite of sensors for lane change assist, blind spot detection and rear cross traffic alert (which detects approaching cars when you’re reversing out of a parking space).